REDtalksLive/redtalkslive.github.io/content/articles/031-network-infrastructure-as-code-part-3.md

 *   [Episode 2 – Access Control and Change Rollback](https://redtalks.live/2018/05/04/redtalks-live-30-network-infrastructure-as-code-part-2/)
 *   **Episode 3 – Install, Setup and Troubleshooting**

 Welcome to part 3 in this Network Infrastructure as Code series.
 In the previous episodes I provided some demonstrations and also best practices with Role-based Access Control and Change Rollbacks.
-In this episode we'll cover how to setup your own Network Infrastructure as Code environments, in addition to some troubleshooting tips should you run into any problems. https://youtu.be/ePjaYZc9w20 Thanks for listening!
+In this episode we'll cover how to setup your own Network Infrastructure as Code environments, in addition to some troubleshooting tips should you run into any problems.

+{{< youtube ePjaYZc9w20 >}}

+Thanks for listening!